geoshit888/GEOL0069-Landslide-Detection/README.md

 **Running the Notebook**

-1. Download the .ipynb notebook from this repository.
+1. Download the .ipynb notebook from this repository
-2. Upload the notebook to Google Colab or run locally using Jupyter Notebook.
+2. Upload the notebook to Google Colab or run locally using Jupyter Notebook
 3. Authenticate Google Earth Engine
 5. Run all cells

-The workflow will:

-- Download and preprocess Sentinel-2 imagery
-- Generate annual composites
-- Calculate spectral indices
-- Perform K-means clustering
-- Detect landslide candidate areas
-- Export maps and CSV files

 ## How the Notebook Works